 In 1947 John Hill left the post-war gloom of Britain for the glamour of boom time America.
 Influenced by the ideas and innovations of New York he saw the opportunity to bring the boxer short to the UK.
 John Hill not only brought the boxer short back from America, he also perfected its design.
 The first Sunspel boxers were made from Sea Island cotton and designed for comfort.
-They were cut with a unique back panel (to avoid a middle seam) and all seams were double turned and feld locked flat to the fabric to avoid itchiness.
-Sunspel boxers continue to be made in the finest fabrics and to this original pattern.
+They were cut with a unique back panel (to avoid a middle seam) and all seams were double turned and feldlocked flat to the fabric to avoid itchiness.
+Sunspel boxer shorts continue to be made in the finest cotton fabrics and to this original pattern.

-It was in 1985, when Levis launched the ad to beat all ads, and the boxer short achieved icon status; featuring a young Nick Kamen whipping off his Levis to stone wash them in a launderette while he stood there in nothing but his white cotton boxers.
+It was in 1985 when Levis launched the ad to beat all ads, and the boxer short achieved icon status; featuring a young Nick Kamen whipping off his Levi’s to wash them in a launderette while he sat nonchalantly reading in nothing but his best cotton boxer shorts.
 It was a sensation and the classic white boxer short sealed its position as a more fashionable choice than the old fashioned brief.
-That one advert changed underwear history forever and the pristine white boxers worn by Kamen in the ad were Sunspel boxers.
+That one advert changed underwear history forever and the pristine white pair worn by Kamen in the ad were Sunspel Boxer Shorts.

 “Before the boy in the launderette, nobody wore boxers.
 Almost overnight, men who would once have seen boxer shorts as stuffily old-fashioned were buying boxers in their droves.
 And ever since, a pair of white cotton Sunspel’s has been the boxer of choice of those in the know.”
 Robert Elms, Style Journalist and Author

-Sunspel develop Riviera polo shirt for james bond in casino royale
+Sunspel Develops Riviera polo shirt for James Bond in Casino Royale

-In Casino Royale, Daniel Craig wears several Sunspel shirts.
-Award winning customer designer, Lindy Hemming, explains why:
+In Casino Royale, Daniel Craig wears several Sunspel shirts – and it’s clear to see why.
+They’re amongst the best men’s polo shirts available.
+Award winning costume designer, Lindy Hemming, explains why: